Exchange-traded funds (ETFs) provide investors with two things: exposure to a specific market sector and a more diversified portfolio.

-A growth ETF is composed of a basket of stocks with the prospects of generating above-average returns for an investor.
-In other words, the stocks that make up the fund are not companies that typically contribute to a steady portfolio but are rather more welcoming of volatility in driving growth.
+A growth ETF is composed of a basket of stocks with the prospects of generating above-average returns.
+In other words, the stocks that make up the fund are more welcoming of volatility while driving growth, rather than companies that typically contribute to a steady portfolio.

-Consequently, such an ETF carries more risk, but since the stocks in the fund are not categorized in one industry, the risk in a way is diversified.
-Growth ETFs are usually traded on the assumption that the fast-growing stocks in the fund will have the same momentum moving forward.
+A growth ETF carries more risk, but since the constituent stocks are not drawn from one industry, the risk is to some extent diversified away.
+Growth ETFs are usually traded on the assumption that the fast-growing stocks in the fund will continue their forward momentum.